A SwiftUI List and Navigation Tutorial

 The next step in this tutorial is to return to the List view in the ContentView.swift file and implement navigation so that selecting a row displays the detail screen populated with the corresponding car details.

-With the ContentView.swift file loaded into the code editor, locate the ListCell subview declaration and embed the HStack in a NavigationLink with the CarDetail view configured as the destination, making sure to pass through the selected car object:
+With the ContentView.swift file loaded into the code editor, locate the call to the ListCell subview declaration and embed it within a NavigationLink using the current ForEach counter as the link value:

 var body: some View {